 A forged signature does not constitute a customer's authorisation, not matter how good it appears to be or how closely it resembles the customer's actual signature.
-If an FSP pays an amount from a customer's account based on a forged signature, it has no authority to debit the customer's account.
+If a financial firm pays an amount from a customer's account based on a forged signature, it has no authority to debit the customer's account.